alphagov/paas-team-manual/source/team/notifying_tenants.html.md

 ## Sending (critical) technical emails
 Essential information and actions tenants need to carry out in order to ensure their service remains live.

-1. Write email body copy to tenants to pupulate the email
+1. Write email body copy to tenants to populate the email

 1. Your email **must** contain the following header